ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/261316 Pad Mounted Medium-Voltage Switchgear.md

    1. Padlocks by shall be provided by the Owner for pad-mounted equipment and transformers.
 1. IDENTIFICATION
    1. Provide engraved plastic-laminate signs, per related Division 26 sections of the Specifications, located on the front of each component, indicating equipment, voltages and source.
-1. FIELD QUALITY CONTROL*   1.
-Field Tests
+1. FIELD QUALITY CONTROL
+	1. Field Tests
    1. Prepare for acceptance tests as follows:
       1. Test insulation resistance for each switchgear bus, component, connecting supply, feeder, and control circuit.
    1. Test continuity of each circuit.